Anxiety

 2. What are the different types of anxiety?

-From a diagnostic perspective, anxiety is categorised into general anxiety, separation anxiety, phobias (including social/ performance anxiety), panic attacks, and agoraphobia (fear of going outside of the home alone/on public transportation/ being in enclosed or open spaces).
-Although obsessive-compulsive disorder (OCD) is not classified as an anxiety disorder, individuals with OCD commonly experience anxiety as well.
+From a diagnostic perspective, anxiety can be categorized into several types, including generalized anxiety, separation anxiety, various phobias (such as social or performance anxiety), panic attacks, and agoraphobia (fear of being in open or enclosed spaces, or outside alone).
+Although obsessive-compulsive disorder (OCD) isn’t classified as an anxiety disorder, many individuals with OCD also experience significant anxiety.

 3. Do I need to take medication for my anxiety?